What is actually happening in Learning Disabilities?

 People with learning disabilities die on average 23 years younger than the general population.
 Nearly 2,000 remain in inpatient settings despite a decade-old promise to move them into the community.
 Only 69% receive their recommended annual health check.

-The LeDeR programme, which reviews the deaths of people with learning disabilities to identify failures in care, has documented recurring themes: diagnostic overshadowing (where symptoms are attributed to the learning disability rather than investigated as separate conditions), inadequate reasonable adjustments in healthcare settings, poor communication between services, and failure to apply the Mental Capacity Act correctly.
-These are not new findings.
-They have been documented in inquiry after inquiry for decades.
-The data here tracks the system’s actual performance against its own commitments.
-The gap between what was promised and what has been delivered is wide, persistent, and consequential.
+The consequences of systemic failure fall on some of the most marginalised people in England.
+Those in inpatient settings are often placed hundreds of miles from their families, with average stays exceeding five years.[2]
+LeDeR reviews consistently document diagnostic overshadowing — symptoms attributed to the learning disability rather than investigated as separate conditions — inadequate reasonable adjustments, and failure to apply the Mental Capacity Act correctly.[1]
+These findings have been repeated in inquiry after inquiry for decades; the gap between what was promised and what has been delivered is wide, persistent, and consequential.

 Monthly census of people with learning disabilities and/or autism in NHS-funded inpatient settings.